lammps/lammps/doc/src/replicate.rst

 The optional keyword *bondlist* correctly treats molecules that span the box and are bonded to themselves across a periodic boundary, by relying on self-consistent nearest-image assumptions (rather than using image flags).
+The *bondlist* option resets all image flags to zero.
 Therefore, the *bondlist* keyword can also be used in general for systems that may not have consistent image flags.
 The *bondlist* algorithm builds off the *bbox* algorithm, so it is fast when using a large number of processors, but does require temporary use of more memory.
 Specifically, each processor must be able to store arrays for all atoms in the entire system before it is replicated.

 .. note::